aredotna/building/_posts/2018-10-10-notations.markdown

 In a 1976 essay called "[Performance: The Art of Notation](http://performa-arts.org/magazine/entry/tonight-the-languages-of-dance-performance-the-art-of-notation)," RoseLee Goldberg describes the ways that contemporary dancers, choreographers, and artists began to draw movement as a system.
 "If we look closely at the ‘live’ work," she wrote, "we recognise certain movement phrases which accumulate to form a specific ‘body language’ with its own signs and connotations.
 This body language can be ‘read’ both in real space and, through, diagrams, on paper."

-People in other fields created many other visual notation styles, which didn't always follow a traditional set of rules.
-Conceptual artists created artworks which consisted of instructions for an event.
-In music, composers created new graphic systems to represent what conventional notation couldn't express.
-Are.na members have collected wealth of these examples and we're sharing a handful below.
+It was a time when people in parallel fields created many other visual notation styles, which rarely followed traditional rules of composition.
+Conceptual artists created works which simply consisted of instructions for events.
+Musicians created new graphic systems to represent what conventional notation couldn't express.
+Ways of looking at the world that originated in systems thinking and computer programming gradually percolated into several creative fields.

+Are.na members have collected a wealth of these examples.
+Below is a handful of selections.

 ---